 What?
-We bought the truck for $4300, so when we both heard this we were trying our hardest to contain our excitement and act cool.
+We bought the truck for $4300, so when we both heard this, we were trying our hardest to contain our excitement and act cool.
 We would drive across Africa and make money.

 My Facebook inbox was blowing up with requests to see the car.
-Of course, like any offer on Craigslist or Gumtree only about 5% of the people were serious.
+Of course, like any offer on Craigslist or Gumtree, only about 5% of the people were serious.
 I had requests anywhere from $1000 – $3000 cash for the car, and one request to give them the car for free.
 A “donation” was how we put it.

-He agreed and told us he would essentially meet us at the airport the day we were flying out.
+He agreed and told us he would meet us at the airport the day we were flying out.
 That little voice in the back of my head started voicing some concerns.

 “So, he wants to meet us at the airport presumably with half the cash promised in hand before he knows we have a flight? “

 In case you didn’t know, Africa is full of opportunists.
 We told him he should meet us the day before we leave to finalize the deal.
-Five minutes later we get a text back and he tells us he doesn’t want the car anymore confirming my suspicions that he was trying to scam us.
+Five minutes later we get a text back, and he tells us he doesn’t want the car anymore confirming my suspicions that he was trying to scam us.

 On to our other prospects.
 We drove around Eastern Uganda for the next few days to potential buyers trying to get rid of the car.
-Everyone said the same thing…they didn’t want to pay a high price for the car AND pay import taxes.
+Everyone said the same thing.
+They didn’t want to pay a high price for the car AND pay import taxes.
 We were tired of getting jerked around, we were tired of driving, even more, to try to sell the car, we were just tired.
-After some debate we agreed the lowest we would accept was $4000 for the car, anything lower than that was insulting.
+After some debate we agreed the lowest we would accept was $4000 for the vehicle, anything lower than that was insulting.

 But then, we sold the car.